The Lives of a Bengal Lancer (film): Critical reception and influence

 In Fascist Italy, Mussolini's motion picture bureau had the movie banned, as well as several other British-themed American movies, including Lloyd's of London and The Charge of the Light Brigade, on the grounds that they were "propaganda".

 According to Ivone Kirkpatrick, who met Adolf Hitler at Berchtesgaden in 1937, one of Hitler's favorite films was The Lives of a Bengal Lancer, which he had watched three times.
 He liked the film because "it depicted a handful of Britons holding a continent in thrall.
 That was how a superior race must behave and the film was a compulsory viewing for the S.S."

 Also, his valet recalled that Hitler enjoyed the film.

 It was one of the eleven US movies that, from 1933 to 1937, were considered "artistically valuable" by the Nazi authorities.

+The film led to a cycle of pro-Empire Hollywood films, including The Charge of the Light Brigade, Gunga Din, The Real Glory (about America in the Philippines), and The Sun Never Sets.
+Britain produced Rhodes of Africa, The Drum and The Four Feathers.
+Australia made Forty Thousand Horsemen.

+In 2025, The Hollywood Reporter listed The Lives of a Bengal Lancer as having the best stunts of 1935.

 Plot discrepancies

 The film shares nothing with the source book, except the setting.
 Reid noted in Award-Winning Films of the 1930s that "none of the characters in the book appear in the screenplay, not even Yeats-Brown himself.
 The plot of the film is also entirely different."